rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/canprobe.md

   **CANBUS**

   The bus to scan.
-See 'supported_buses' for a list of available buses
+See 'supported_buses' for a list of available buses.

 ## Scenarios